spamegg1/reviews/README.md

 - [Effective Programming in Scala](#eff)

 ### <a name="tips"></a> Learning tips

-- Use the REPL / interactive shell to your advantage!
-You can easily figure out all your basic questions by yourself if you experiment on the REPL.
-This is infinitely superior to Googling it.
+#### Metacognition, universal patterns

-- Prioritize logic and proofs.
+- Prioritize math, logic and proofs.
 Logic is the root of all the thinking patterns and the concepts.
 Writing proofs is the best way to strengthen your [metacognition](https://en.wikipedia.org/wiki/Metacognition).
 "Coding is to programming what typing is to writing, if you learn to program by learning to code, you essentially only know how to type."
-In [this quote](https://www.youtube.com/watch?v=rkZzg7Vowao), writing/programming is math, more specifically writing proofs.
+In [this quote](https://www.youtube.com/watch?v=rkZzg7Vowao), writing / programming is math, more specifically writing proofs.
+Everything you're doing [is a proof](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence) whether you know it or not!
+- Think "I'm trying to *prove* something", not "I'm trying to *do* something" (or make something *work*).
+- Take your hands off the keyboard, get pencil and paper, work it out first.
+Don't bang on the keyboard like a monkey trying to write Shakespeare.

+#### Mental habits

+- Split your mind into two people: teacher and student.
+Assume the teacher's role and explain what you learned to the student.
+You can practice this anywhere, anytime (on the bus, in the shower, when you're exercising, etc.)

+#### Motivation, Mental Resilience

+- It's all about doing what you don't want/like to do.
+(Just like life in general) It's very difficult and usually not all that pleasant.
+It *has* to be a struggle; without struggle there is no growth.
+- You are always *behind*, despite getting stronger.
+That's OK.
+Because when you get stronger, you notice the harder problems and set your sights on higher challenges.
+You notice how much was *beyond your vision* previously.
+It opens up a whole new world of more stuff you don't know.
+You didn't know *how much stuff there was that you didn't know.* Now you have a much better idea of how much you didn't know (it's *a lot more* than you thought!).
+- Don't focus on your perceived *deficiencies* ("I can't do this". "why can't I do this?", "why it takes me so long?", "why can't I see such a simple thing?"); instead remind yourself that you *are* growing over time, and the challenge is also growing along you.
+Knowing everything, solving everything easily would be very boring, wouldn't it?
+- Understand both positive and negative reinforcement, and use them both to your advantage.
+- Learn how to enjoy things you don't like, things that are too easy / hard, or things you find boring.

+#### Time

 - Stop endlessly comparing different resources and trying to find the "best" resource.
 Pick a good resource, and go with it.
 Don't worry about minuscule differences, or "what I will be missing out".
-- It's all about doing what you don't want/like to do.
-(Just like life in general) It's very difficult and usually not all that pleasant.
 - Don't worry about time.
 Don't take the provided "time estimates" seriously, they don't mean anything.
 They are usually huge underestimations or huge overestimations.
 - Don't measure your success or failure in terms of time ("this one problem took me X hours/days to do!"), time often is a poor measurement of difficulty (one tiny piece of missing knowledge can cause days/months of getting stuck, gaining that piece can solve a huge problem instantly).
 - Measure it in terms of which concepts/ideas gave you an easy/hard time, what pieces of knowledge you gained or you were missing, how well and properly you handled the problems, how high/low was the complexity, whether you did it with solid understanding or not.
 Be metacognitive!
+- Go slowly.
+Completing fast is NOT an achievement.
+Completing slowly usually is.

+#### Long term memory

 - Avoid instant gratification.
-- Understand both positive and negative reinforcement, and use them both to your advantage.
 - Don't rely on search engines, go to proper resources.
 Accessing *information* in millions of little bits and pieces don't lead to long-term *knowledge*.
 The human brain needs to "chunk" bits of info by connecting them together into a meaningful whole.
-Relying too heavily on web searches works against this.
+Relying on web searches works against this.
 - Resist the urge to guess.
 THINK instead!
-Don't get into the loop of: 1. typing some code, 2. running it to see "what happens", 3. change it a little, 4. rinse and repeat.
+- Don't get into the loop of: 1. typing some code, 2. running it to see "what happens", 3. change it a little, 4. rinse and repeat.
 This is the equivalent of pounding on a typewriter and hoping that you'll stumble into a great novel.

-- Take your hands off the keyboard, get pencil and paper, work it out first.
-- Go slowly.
-Completing fast is NOT an achievement.
-Completing slowly usually is.
+#### Recognizing Pedagogy

 - Exercise good judgment on what's important and what isn't.
 Don't get stuck on silly points.
 Try to see the main pedagogical point in something, rather than the "side things."
+Consider the possibility that you just asked a bad, or wrong, question.
 - Recognize missing pieces and inadequacies in the resources.
-- Think contextually, not literally/mechanically.
+- Think contextually, not literally / mechanically.

+#### Practical matters

+- Use the REPL / interactive shell to your advantage!
+You can easily figure out all your basic questions by yourself if you experiment on the REPL.
+This is infinitely superior to Googling it.
 - Be self-reflective about your code.
 Refactor often.
 Be recursively self-reflective.
 Reflect on what you did, then reflect on your reflection.
 - Don't rush to pass the tests.
 - Don't rush to do web searches or seek help.
 Stay with it, always try to answer your own questions first.
 Use the :duck: debugger to your advantage!
+- Readability and comments are more important than optimization.

+#### Loving the Abstract Void of Nothingness

-- Have faith in the courses/languages that seem "pointless" or "useless" to you initially.
+- Have faith in the courses / languages that seem "pointless" or "useless" to you initially.
 The point/understanding will come to you later, it takes time.
 Avoid the "resistance mentality".
 Stop asking "when will I ever use this?"
+- Develop a taste in math and computer science history.
+Do you know the extent of the massive influence and importance of 1960s and 1970s languages like Lisp (Racket) and ML (Standard ML) that you turn your nose up at?
 - Develop a mindset that enjoys doing "useless" things or "abstract things with no practical purpose."
 Stop trying to immediately find a "real life use case".
 Abstraction works in a way that is extremely long term and unpredictable.
 You will see benefits years later.
-- Readability and comments are more important than optimization.
-- Learn how to enjoy things you don't like, things that are too easy/hard, or things you find boring.
-- Split your mind into two people: teacher and student.
-Assume the teacher's role and explain what you learned to the student.
-You can practice this anywhere, anytime (on the bus, in the shower, when you're exercising, etc.)

 ### <a name="cs50"></a> Harvard's CS50 (first half)